 The Lon Las Cymru follows the spine of Wales from north to south taking in the best of Snowdonia, Mid Wales and the Black Mountains before arriving in the capital, Cardiff or the Welsh/English border at Chepstow.
 There is plenty of choice of cycle friendly accommodation at the independent hostels and bunkhouses along the route.
 Lon Las Cymru follows NCN Route 8 from Holyhead to Cardiff or diverts to NCN route 42 for those heading through the Black Mountains to Chepstow.
 Independent Hostels provide great value self catering accommodation, often with meals available nearby.
 A great resource with many offering cycle storage B&B and bed linen to ensure you can travel as light as possible.

-Lon Las Cymru Cycle Route accommodation
+Accommodation along the Lon Las Cymru Cycle Route

 Pentre Bach, Waunfawr, Caernarfon, Gwynedd, LL54 7AJ